tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 * The `--mining` flag is set on the first node.

-* The `--minerthreads` flag is set to at least 1 on the first node.
+* The `--minerthreads` flag is set to 1 on the first node.

 * The `enode://` address of the **first** node is copied into the **second** node's `--bootnodes` flag in quotes.